 There’s ocassionally a rarity – like a long-tailed skua or little auk – along the way:

-Again and again, a kayaker will be in touching distance of wildlife that would never willingly come close to humans on foot:
+Again & again, a kayaker will be in touching distance of wildlife that would never willingly come close to humans on foot:

-For me, this feeling of melding into the natural and historical world – finding my relationships to life and time seemingly changed – is an enormous part of the appeal of a kayak.
+For me, this feeling of melding into the natural & historical world – finding my relationships to life & time changed – as well as the sensory world (nowhere smells the same from the sea), is the main appeal of a kayak.

 It’s no surprise that since the 1890s people have been writing of sea kayaking as ‘the next big thing’.
-Books from the 1930s, the 1980s and the 2000s all assumed that, with hills becoming overcrowded, and landowners losing patience with walkers, sea kayaking will become a vast outdoors phenomenon.
-The 1970s were a moment of remarkable expansion, with the founding of kayak clubs and symposiums and the realisation among kayakers that they were no longer alone.
-To anyone who kayaked at that time it must seem like sea kayaking has become a mass market phenomenon.
-Yet outside a few spots where kayakers tend to congregate (Anglesey, the Cornish coast) it’s incredibly rare to ever see another kayak on the water: for me that happens less often than one journey in fifty.
-Justified fear of the immense forces of tide and swell prevents the boom into a mass pursuit ever really happening.
-The danger can never be entirely mitigated (that, too, is undoubtedy part of the appeal) but there are now dozens of organisations out there that can give anyone a helping hand onto the water.
-Look on the links page for more details.
+Books from the 1930s, the 1980s & the 2000s all assumed that, with hills becoming overcrowded, and landowners losing patience with walkers, sea kayaking will become a vast outdoors phenomenon.
+The 1970s were a moment of remarkable expansion, with the founding of kayak clubs & symposia & the realisation among kayakers that they were no longer alone.
+To anyone who kayaked at that time it must seem like sea kayaking has become a mass-market phenomenon.
+Yet outside a few spots where kayakers tend to congregate (Anglesey, the Cornish coast) it’s incredibly rare to ever see another kayak on the water.
+Justified fear of the immense forces of tide & swell prevents the boom into a mass pursuit ever really happening.
+The danger can never be entirely mitigated (confronting the unmediated force of a power far greater than oneself is, after all, part of the appeal) but there are now dozens of organisations that can give anyone a helping hand onto the water.
+Look on the next page – kayaking links – for more details.

-I only took this hobby up after Llinos had a car accident which stopped us heading into the hills together.
+I only took this hobby up after Llinos had a car accident which stopped us heading into the hills together (we were partners at the time).
 I was initially terrified of this new world we were entering.
 And on the (many) days she takes a fancy to an offshore gale, when walls of water hit us like advancing tenement blocks, I still am: